driieenn/DSAFinalGroupProject/README.md

 On top of that representation, the project implements a **single-objective optimizer** (a hand-written Dijkstra-style shortest path algorithm that can minimize either time or cost) and a **multi-objective Pareto-front search** (which returns the full set of non-dominated time/cost trade-off routes instead of forcing everything into one score).
 Both optimized algorithms are compared against an independent **brute-force ground-truth generator**, which enumerates every possible route and is used *solely* for correctness testing, it is not part of the production algorithm.

 The official entry point for running the project is **main.py** (an interactive CLI demo).
-The original exploratory work - network design, visualization, and early testing - lives in the project notebook `LT6_DSA-2.ipynb`; the finalized, documented, and tested versions of that same logic are what live in the `.py` modules described below, and those `.py` modules are what should actually be run and graded.
+The original exploratory work - network design, visualization, and early testing, lives in the project notebook `LT6_DSA-2.ipynb`; the finalized, documented, and tested versions of that same logic are what live in the `.py` modules described below, and those `.py` modules are what should actually be run and graded.

 ---